 are as follows:

-Winner of the 2025 erbacce-prize for poetry is:
+Winner of the 2025 erbacce-prize for poetry will be listed here:

-Shoba will receive a contract with erbacce-press and publication of a perfect-bound collection of her poetry
+This poet will receive a contract with erbacce-press and publication of a perfect-bound collection

-Imogen will also receive a contract with erbacce-press and publication of a perfect-bound collection of her poetry.
+will also receive a contract with erbacce-press and publication of a collection of his/her poetry.

 For both poets selected we will pay all costs and registration fees for Nielsen and ISBN etc.